Deciding when to use Open vs Enclosed Car Transport

 Disadvantages of Enclosed Car Transport

-- Enclosed car transport services are more expensive than open car transport services;
+- Enclosed car transport is more expensive than open car transport;

 - There are fewer enclosed car carriers on the road which makes enclosed car shipping harder to schedule;